bestbess/aws-chatbot-amazon-lex/README.md

 - Enable natural language processing with Amazon Lex.
 - Integrate with AWS Lambda for backend functions.
 - Use custom and multiple slots to handle user input.

+## Project Outcome
+The chatbot was successfully deployed, allowing users to check account balances and handle follow-up queries through Amazon Lex and Lambda.

+## Key Takeaways
+- Learned how to configure and customize Amazon Lex slots.
+- Implemented backend processing with AWS Lambda to handle dynamic responses.
+- Improved my understanding of cloud-based chatbot development.